Montreal in 2 Days: everything you need to know

 Next, move on to Montreal's lively Quartier des Spectacles, where the atmosphere is festive all year round.
 This is where the Montreal Jazz Festival, the largest of its kind in the world, the Beer Festival, the International Film Festival and even the famous Just for Laughs Comedy Festival, the must-do activity in Montreal in July, all take place.

-In this area the regular question among friends is "What do we have for today?" because there is always something to discover.
+In this area the regular question among friends is "What's on tap for today?" because there's always something to discover.

 Book a private tour of Montreal